 Also, when adults show they don't respect or like some students as much as others, their behaviour can be imitated by children, or children can think it's allright to be unpleasant to the children the adults are treating with less respect.

+In one book, I read the story of how a teacher came to the school counsellor for advice, because his students were being unkind to a girl in the class called Cindy, who was a bit mentally retarded and came from an unsophisticated home environment and sometimes smelled bad.
+They laughed at her when she spoke up in class, and argued about being made to work with her, and called her names.
 Nothing got done for a few weeks because the teacher and the school counsellor were both so busy, but then, when the school counsellor met the teacher one day, the teacher said the bullying had stopped.
 He said he'd started thinking more about his own behaviour, and begun to pay attention to it.
 He realised that he himself had ignored Cindy's questions, was often impatient with her, and criticized her in front of everyone else.
+He started to treat her with more respect, and found that the rest of the class started doing the same. |

 There's another story of how a class went to an amusement park and met up with a class from another school, and they went on some bumper cars, and one teacher shouted, "Everybody get Kevin", and they all did, despite the fact he didn't seem to be enjoying it.